arantespp/arantespp.com/posts/zettelkasten/the-feynman-technique.md

 title: The Feynman Technique
 excerpt: It's a method that you can use the learn about anything.
 date: '2020-05-29'
+tags:
+  - feynman-technique
+  - learning
+rating: 2
 ---

 # The Feynman Technique

-## Tags

-- tag-feynman-technique
-- tag-learning

 ## Notes

 - It's a method that you can use the learn about anything.
-- It makes you reading in a [metacognitive](./reading-metacognitively.md) way.
+- It makes you reading in a [metacognitive](/zettelkasten/reading-metacognitively) way.
 - It has 4 steps:
   1. Choose the subject you want to learn.
   2. Try to explain what you know to a 12 years old child.